 Puerto Santiago Travel Guide

-Puerto Santiago is the central holiday resort of three separate ones, Los Gigantes, Playa Arena and Puerto Santiago, which have spread and essentially merged into each other on Tenerife's west coast, forming the area's largest tourist hub, collectively known as Los Gigantes.
+Puerto Santiago is the middle of three separate resorts that, over time, have spread and pretty much merged into each other on Tenerife's exquisite, unspoilt west coast.
+Together they form the area's largest tourist hub, which is collectively known as Los Gigantes.
 The resort of Puerto Santiago was once a small fishing village, but is now a popular holiday destination garnering rave reviews from most tourists and visitors.
-Puerto Santiago boasts a small but decent selection of bars, restaurants, shops and activities to suit the tourist palette.
-Puerto Santiago has managed to retain some of its traditional charm and offers visitors the chance to relax and enjoy a seaside break with local Spanish flavour; although some visitors might take a while to get accustomed to the black sand beach.
-The resort is peaceful and well-suited to relaxed beach holidays in beautiful surroundings.
-Puerto Santiago doesn't have much to offer the young party crowd, but it is only a short drive to more energetic resorts, like Playa de las Americas.
+It boasts a small but decent selection of bars, restaurants, shops and activities to suit the tourist palette, and has managed to retain some of its traditional charm.
+Visitors can look forward to an incredible seaside break with an unforgettable Spanish flavour.

 Shopping

-There is no shopping district in Puerto Santiago, but there is an assortment of shops that cater for tourists.
-Shopping on the island of Tenerife is tax-free, so it is possible to find good deals on cigarettes, perfume, alcohol, electronics, and other goods.
-Although Puerto Santiago is not a shopping hub, there is a larger variety of shops in neighbouring resorts like Los Gigantes.
+There's no shopping district in Puerto Santiago, but there is an assortment of shops that cater for tourists.
+Shopping on the island of Tenerife is tax-free, so it's possible to find good deals on cigarettes, perfume, alcohol, electronics, and other items.
+Although Puerto Santiago isn't a shopping hub, there's a larger variety of shops in neighbouring resorts such as Los Gigantes.
 A unique souvenir from Tenerife is the locally-produced sweet rum called Ron Miel.

 Restaurants

-There is the usual assortment of international restaurants in Puerto Santiago, but the local Canarian eateries and tapas bars are the best.
-Try some of the delicious traditional dishes, such as roast chicken in banana cream or 'wrinkly potatoes' in the local mojo picón sauce.
-One of the most popular restaurants in Puerto Santiago is Pancho, while TJ's Entertainment Bar serves pub food like sandwiches and pies and is also well-loved.
+Travellers will come across the usual assortment of international restaurants in Puerto Santiago, but the local Canarian eateries and tapas bars are the best.
+It's worth trying some of the delicious traditional dishes, such as roast chicken in banana cream or 'wrinkly potatoes' in the local mojo picón sauce.

 Nightlife

-Most of the entertainment in Puerto Santiago is provided by the hotels.
-The nightlife is fairly laid back and many bars close at midnight.
-After dark entertainment usually consists of relaxed drinks and drawn-out meals.
-However, those wanting to dance the night away can make the short trip to one of the other nearby resorts, such as Playa de las Americas, which offer more of a party scene.
-The proximity of Puerto Santiago to such nightlife hubs allows visitors the best of both worlds: the peaceful, quiet resort atmosphere, and the fun Tenerife nightlife.
+Most of the entertainment in Puerto Santiago is provided by the hotels as bars largely close at midnight.
+After-dark entertainment usually consists of relaxed drinks and drawn-out meals, though anyone who wants to dance the night away can make the short trip to nearby resorts such as Playa de las Americas, which offer more of a party scene.

 Holiday activities